maximinus/crew-python-runner/README.md

 # crew-python-runner

-Allows crew.ai agents to run python code in dockerised containers.
+Allows crew.ai agents to run python code in dockerized containers.

 LLM code should not be run locally on your system, but we would like the ability of crew.ai agents to run Python code so they can see that it works.

-crew_python_runner will take your agents code and run it in a Docker instance, so you can be sure that nothing bad will happen to your code.
+`crew_python_runner` will take your agents code and run it in a Docker instance, so you can be sure that nothing bad will happen to your code.

 ## Installation